Identifying visible tissue in intraoperative ultrasound: a method and application: Resources And Evaluation Setup

-For the evaluation of the proposed AS detection method a dataset containing 51 images from eleven different patients was collected.
-Sourced from routine pseudo-anonymised 2D US images, acquired during neurosurgery, using a Canon i900 US machine (where the US probe is sheathed with a sterile Polyethylene probe cover - with US gel added) and both a linear and convex probe, at Imperial College NHS healthcare trust, London, retrospectively reviewed by a consultant neuroradiologist experienced in neuro-oncological iUS.
-The images exhibit varying degrees of AS artefact secondary to poor probe-tissue contact.
-The AS annotations were manually done using the CVAT \cite{boris_sekachev_2020_4009388}.
-The study had full local ethical approval by HRA and Health and Care Research Wales (HCRW) auhorities.
-Study title - US-CNS: Multiparametric Advanced Ultrasound Imaging of the Central Nervous System Intraoperatively and Through Gaps in the Bone, IRAS project ID: 275556, Protocol number: 22CX7609, REC reference: 22/WA/0259, Sponsor: Research Governance and Integrity Team (RGIT).
-For standardisation, all convex images were manually linearised.
-For performance evaluation, 3-fold cross-validation was used - the dataset is split into a seen and unseen subset, with the division done on the patient level.
-The first fold contained 27 seen images and 24 unseen.
-The second, 33 seen and 18 unseen.
-The third, 26 seen and 25 unseen.
-The breakdown of the 51 images [patient:\#images] [1:1, 2:3, 3:3, 4:4, 5:9, 6:5, 7:6, 8:1, 9:8, 10:4, 11:7].
-Example US images and annotations are displayed in Fig.~\ref{fig:annotation}.
-The distributions of the scanline sum of pixel intensities for each fold are displayed in Fig.~\ref{fig:dist} - highlighting the differences of each fold (seen and unseen) and the validity of the 3-fold evaluation.
+For the AS classification, a data set containing 51 images from 11 different patients was collected.
+The images were sourced from routine pseudo-anonymised 2D US scans, acquired in vivo during brain surgery, using a Canon i900 US machine, using both a linear and a convex probe.
+The data was retrospectively reviewed and annotated by a consultant neuroradiologist experienced in neurooncological iUS.
+The images exhibit varying degrees of AS artefacts secondary to poor probe-tissue contact.
+The study had full local ethical approval from the HRA and Health and Care Research Wales (HCRW) authorities\footnote[1]{Study title - US-CNS: Multiparametric Advanced Ultrasound Imaging of the Central Nervous System Intraoperatively and Through Gaps in the Bone, IRAS project ID: 275556, Protocol number: 22CX7609, REC reference: 22/WA/0259, Sponsor: Research Governance and Integrity Team (RGIT).}.
+For standardisation, all convex images were linearised using a standard approach of taking the inner trapezoid and interpolating.
+All linear images have the shape $300\times600$.
+To reduce the influence of near-field artefacts, the top 100 rows are cropped from all linearised US images.
+This choice was based on observations from the in vivo dataset and the maximum point where the near-field artefacts, caused by factors that included sheathing, gel, and cranial cavity interaction, ended.